Are you thinking about Cancun for your next holiday? Then check out my ultimate travel guide on what to do in Cancun for the best holiday ever!

 Cost – US$74 including all transfers, a snorkelling tour and all-inclusive food and drinks

 Another place for an underwater adventure is MUSA, the underwater museum in Cancun.
+You can read all about it in my blog post here.
 This is a dive site just off the coast of Isla Mujeres where there are over 500 different sculptures that have been sunken which you can swim in and out of.

 Like a lot of places around the world, the reef around Mexico has taken a battering, but with MUSA they’re trying to tackle this in a very different way.
 Not only do the sculptures attract divers from all over the world but they also create an artificial reef from marine animals to breed on, so it’s creating a new reef and preserving life.